Valentine's Day: History

 Numerous early Christian martyrs were named Valentine.
 The Valentines honored on February 14 are Valentine of Rome (Valentinus presb. m.
 Romae) and Valentine of Terni (Valentinus ep.
 Interamnensis m.
 Romae).
 Valentine of Rome was a priest in Rome who was martyred in 269 and was buried on the Via Flaminia.
 The relics of Saint Valentine were kept in the Church and Catacombs of San Valentino in Rome, which "remained an important pilgrim site throughout the Middle Ages until the relics of Saint Valentine were transferred to the church of Santa Prassede during the pontificate of Nicholas IV [1288–1292]".
 The flower-crowned skull of Saint Valentine is exhibited in the Basilica of Santa Maria in Cosmedin, Rome.
 Other relics are found at Whitefriar Street Carmelite Church in Dublin, Ireland.

 Valentine of Terni became bishop of Interamna (now Terni, in central Italy) and is said to have been martyred during the persecution under Emperor Aurelian in 273.
 He is buried on the Via Flaminia, but in a different location from Valentine of Rome.
 His relics are at the Basilica of Saint Valentine in Terni (Basilica di San Valentino).
 Professor Jack B. Oruch of the University of Kansas notes that "abstracts of the acts of the two saints were in nearly every church and monastery of Europe."
 A relic claimed to be Saint Valentine of Terni's head was preserved in the abbey of New Minster, Winchester, and venerated.

-The Catholic Encyclopedia speaks of a third saint named Valentine who was mentioned in early martyrologies under date of February 14.
-He was martyred in Africa with a number of companions, but nothing more is known about him.
+The Catholic Encyclopedia speaks of a third saint named Valentine who was mentioned in early martyrologies under the date of February 14.
+He was martyred in Africa with several companions, but nothing more is known about him.

 February 14 is celebrated as Saint Valentine's Day in various Christian denominations; it has, for example, the rank of "commemoration" in the calendar of saints in the Anglican Communion.
 The feast day of Saint Valentine is given in the calendar of saints of the Lutheran Church.
 In the 1969 revision of the Roman Catholic Calendar of Saints, the feast day of Saint Valentine on February 14 was relegated from the General Roman Calendar to particular (local or even national) calendars for the following reason: "Though the memorial of Saint Valentine is ancient, it is left to particular calendars, since, apart from his name, nothing is known of Saint Valentine except that he was buried on the Via Flaminia on February 14."
 Therefore, as he remains within the Roman Martyrology, he may be recognised optionally during mass outside of Christmastide and Eastertide.

 The feast day is still celebrated in Balzan (Malta), where relics of the saint are claimed to be found, and also throughout the world by Traditionalist Catholics who follow the older, pre-Second Vatican Council calendar (see General Roman Calendar of 1960).

 In the Eastern Orthodox Church, Saint Valentine is recognized on July 6, on which Saint Valentine, the Roman presbyter, is honoured; in addition, the Eastern Orthodox Church observes the feast of Hieromartyr Valentine, Bishop of Interamna, on July 30.